ZerothAngel/FtDScripts/control/airplane.md

  1. Set `DesiredAltitudeCombat`.
 This is the default combat altitude.
  2. Set `DesiredAltitudeIdle`.
 This is the out-of-combat loitering altitude.
+ 3. I generally set `AbsoluteAltitude` to true so it doesn't follow terrain.
+(The naval AI will still attempt to avoid terrain.)
+This is up to you.
- 3. If you want it to match the target's altitude, set `MatchTargetAboveAltitude` and `MatchTargetOffset`.
+ 4. If you want it to match the target's altitude, set `MatchTargetAboveAltitude` and `MatchTargetOffset`.
 If you use this feature, you'll generally want to set `MatchTargetAboveAltitude` to something like 100 or 200.
-You don't want it attempting to match the altitude of surface or submarine targets. :P
+You don't want it attempting to match the altitude of submarine targets. :P
- 4. **Very important**.
+ 5. **Very important**.
 Set `HardMinAltitude` to the absolute minimum altitude.

 ## Airplane Configuration ##